-- Accreditation Council for Graduate Medical Education (ACGME) - American Osteopathic Association - Commission on Dental Accreditation of the American Dental Association - Council of Podiatric Medicine Education of the American Podiatric Medical Association - 2.
-The program may count towards certification of the resident in a specialty or subspecialty listed in the current edition (at the time of the audit review) of the Directory of Graduate Medical Education Programs (published by the American Medical Association) or the Annual Report and Reference Handbook (published by the ABMS).
+- The program must lead toward board certification of its graduates by the American Board of Medical Specialties (ABMS) and also be approved for education and training activities by one of the following accrediting bodies: - Accreditation Council for Graduate Medical Education - American Osteopathic Association - Commission on Dental Accreditation of the American Dental Association - Council of Podiatric Medicine Education of the American Podiatric Medical Association - 2.
+The program may count towards certification of the resident in a specialty or subspecialty listed in the current edition (at the time of the audit review) of the Directory of Graduate Medical Education Programs (published by the American Medical Association) or the Annual Report and Reference Handbook (published by the American Board of Medical Specialties).